 Q: Can other medicines or foods affect fluvoxamine?

 A: It is important to tell your healthcare professional about all prescription and non-prescription medicines, vitamins, and herbal supplements that you take.
 Medicines of special concern include certain benzodiazepines (treats anxiety), Mextil (treats heartbeat problems), theophylline (treats asthma), and warfarin (treats blood clots).
 Talk to your healthcare professional if you plan to drink alcohol while taking fluvoxamine.

 Q: What should I do if I think I have been injured as a result of taking fluvoxamine?

-A: Patients who were injured by Fluvoxamine, including those who gave birth to children with birth defects, may have a legal claim against the manufacturer of the drug.
+A: Patients who were injured by fluvoxamine, including those who gave birth to children with birth defects, may have a legal claim against the manufacturer of the drug.
 The cost of caring for a child with birth defects can place a strain on families.
 In a successful product liability lawsuit, parents can receive compensation for those costs.
-To learn more about filing a product liability lawsuit, it may be in your best interests to obtain a free claim evaluation from an experienced lawyer.
+To learn more about filing a product liability lawsuit, it's in your best interest to talk to a drug and medical device attorney in your area.

 Contact a qualified product liability attorney to make sure your rights are protected.